Hitham2496/EventPlotter/docs/index.rst

    :alt: Shower-evolved W+5j event
    :align: center

+Additionally, the event file reader functionality of the package enables the user to perform robust and comprehensive analyses of large samples of events in the standard Les Houches Event `LHE <https://inspirehep.net/literature/725284>`_ format.

 The code is hosted on `GitHub <https://github.com/Hitham2496/EventPlotter/>`_ where issues may be raised.
 I hope to publish the package to PyPI in early 2023.